Santroller/Santroller/wiring_guides/wii_output.md

 4. Click on `Add Setting`
 5. Find `Wii Extension Emulation` in the dropdown and add it
 6. For the Pi Pico, set your SDA and SCL pins.

+## USB Host

+Make sure you follow the relevant steps outlined in the [USB Host Guide](https://santroller.tangentmc.net/wiring_guides/usb.html) as some extra wiring is necessary to power USB devices when using Wii Extension Emulation.